pepopo978/nampower/README.md

 ```

 The previous version of this `GetSpellSlotAndTypeForName` was removed as it was returning a 0 indexed slot number which was confusing to use in lua.

+#### ChannelStopCastingNextTick()
+Will stop channeling early on the next tick.
+This is useful for stopping a channel early to cast a different spell.
+Uses your ChannelLatencyReductionPercentage to determine when to stop the channel.

 ### SPELL_QUEUE_EVENT
 I've added a new event you can register in game to get updates when spells are added and popped from the queue.